Skip to main content

 handler

-AWS Lambda handler function for processing database queries within the VPC.
-Uses DATABASE_NAME, DATABASE_USERNAME, DATABASE_PASSWORD, DATABASE_HOST, and DATABASE_PORT.
+AWS Lambda handler for processing database queries inside the VPC.
+It reads DATABASE_NAME, DATABASE_USERNAME, DATABASE_PASSWORD, DATABASE_HOST, and DATABASE_PORT from the Lambda environment.
+Those variables are injected from each function's databaseParameters mapping.